Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 The data provides us with the following four variables:

-- **Active**: the number of active cases, cases which have test positive for the virus.
+- **Active**: the number of active cases, cases which have tested positive for the virus.

 - **Recovered**: number of recovered cases from the virus.